 Number of Adults Living with Congenital Heart Disease

 Over 1.1 million people over the age of 21 have congenital heart disease in the United States.
-Often time, these people “slip” through the cracks of the health care system because they are too old to be seen by the pediatric cardiologist, and adult cardiologist is not trained to recognize congenital heart disease.
+Often time, these people “slip” through the cracks of the health care system because they are too old to be seen by the pediatric cardiologist, an adult cardiologist is not trained to recognize congenital heart disease.

 Congenital heart disease refers to problems with the structure of the heart.
 Congenital heart disease is the most common type of birth defect.
 Despite the advances in technology, many children are still being discharged home from the hospital undiagnosed.

 Acyanotic heart disease primarily involves atrial septic defects, aortic coarctation, and obstructive lesions.
-The most common form of cyanotic congenital heart disease includes Tetralogy of Fallot.
+The most common form of cyanotic congenital heart disease includes the Tetralogy of Fallot.

 Illness and Disability of Congenital Heart Disease: Congenital Heart Failure